Skip to main content

 Tu hi sathi mera.

 "Pishima."
-Prabhavati applied oil on Sadhana Debi's knees as she spoke "I was wondering, now that the Bouma is here to take care of the house, the Roy Chowdhury mansion will no longer miss Didi."
+Prabhavati applied oil on Sadhana Debi's knees as she spoke, "I was wondering, now that the Bouma is here to take care of the house, the Roy Chowdhury mansion will no longer miss Didi."
 She smiled faintly "After her, things would fall apart… if not for Trilochan da…" Sadhana shook her head.
 "It's been two days.
 Don't even compare them to Shubhra."
 She almost snapped.
 "Especially that girl."
 Prabhavati looked up.
 "She acts like she has been caged.
-She is always interested more in the outside world of men.
+She is always more interested in the outside world of men.
 That's not a good sign."
 She shook her head.
 "There is a saying, Khay day Pakhiti boner dike Akhiti."
-Sadhana fussed "She is like that."
+Sadhana fussed, "She is like that."

 Prabhavati smiled silently.
 "Mejo Bouma is educated too, isn't she?"
 Sadhana looked suspicious.
 "I bet she will also be pushed to it.
 You know my mother used to say educated women give birth to girl children."
 Prabhavati looked up at Sadhana Debi's face.

-"Pishima, if you were given a chance would you not…"
+"Pishima, if you were given a chance, would you not…"

 "Absolutely not."
 She shook her head "How can you talk of such sin?
 Look at Malati.
 I chose her.
 She may not cook well and is very lazy.
 But she gave birth to a boy child.
 Your Didi… Three heirs…Don't worry you will have one too."
 Her voice suddenly turned sympathetic.

 "Pishima."
-Prabhavati smiled "Why do you never praise your Boumas?"
+Prabhavati smiled, "Why do you never praise your Boumas?"

 "Purbey meye urbe chai, tobei meyer gun gai."
 Sadhana Debi spoke.
 "Remember that.
 A girl has to be as good as dead, to be praised by the inlaws.
 The life of those born to be a woman is that tough."
 Prabhavati sighed wondering.
 Was Sadhana Debi's bitterness due to her own miseries?

-Bondita was dusting the books in the study room, humming a tune when Aniruddha walked in with a frown.
+Bondita was dusting the books in the study room, humming a tune, when Aniruddha walked in with a frown.

 "What do you think you are doing?"
 He asked with raised eyebrows and a disapproving glance.

 "Your books were all dusty…So I…" Bondita stopped taken by surprise.
-She had totally forgotten her oath to her own self to not talk to him until he apologized.
+She had totally forgotten her oath to her own self to not talk to him until he apologised.
 She turned and concentrated back on the books.
 Aniruddha walked up to her.

 "Has Bihari gone on a holiday?"
 He asked, crossing his arms across his chest.
 Bondita frowned.

-"Why will Bihari Babu…" she stopped at his stare.
+"Why will Bihari Babu…" She stopped at his stare.

 "Since you are doing his job here."
 He reasoned.
 "Instead of studying."